College Factual by our College Data Analytics Team

 Salisbury, MD

 Salisbury University comes in at #5 in this year's ranking.
-Located in the small suburb of Salisbury, Salisbury is a public school with a medium-sized student population.
+Located in the suburb of Salisbury, Salisbury is a public school with a medium-sized student population.
 Salisbury did well in our major quality rankings, too.
 It placed #4 on our Best Colleges for Communication & Journalism in Maryland list.

 6

 Morgan State University comes in at #6 in this year's ranking.
-Morgan State is a medium-sized public school located in the city of Baltimore.
+Morgan State is a moderately-sized public school located in the city of Baltimore.
 Morgan State not only placed well in our non-traditional rankings.
 It is also #9 on our Best Colleges for Communication & Journalism in Maryland list.

 7

 Our rankings recognize University of Maryland - Baltimore County as the #7 school in this year's rankings.
-UMBC is a large public school located in the large suburb of Baltimore.
+UMBC is a fairly large public school located in the suburb of Baltimore.
 In addition to being on our best for non-traditional students list, UMBC has also earned the #5 rank in our Best Colleges for Communication & Journalism in Maryland ranking.

 8